 Before you leave home, make sure your car is ready to travel.
 Check your tires, get any maintenance done, and remove any non-essential items from the trunk and passenger areas.
 Consider adding the following to your car before your trip, just in case:

 - Road atlas or GPS

 - Jumper cables

 - Hand sanitizer (highway restrooms are not always clean)

 What to Bring

-Once you are prepared for emergencies, pack some additional items to make the trip comfortable.
-Bring some snacks and bottled water, wear comfortable clothing and shoes, and pack a small project for each passenger or an audio book to help pass the time.
+After you are prepared for emergencies, pack some additional items to make the trip comfortable.
+Bring some snacks and bottled water, wear comfortable clothing and shoes, and pack a small project for each passenger or an audiobook to help pass the time.